Episode 330

 For investigators, it was clear that Amanda and Sebastian hadn't coordinated their story very well.

-There's nothing wrong with admitting that.
-It's the same way.
+There's nothing wrong with the bed that it's the same way.
+Yeah, we're a half.

 She does get that way, yes.
 Yeah.